-Appropriate sanctions may be imposed upon an employee or student who has sexually harassed another.
-The sanctions may include, but are not limited to one or more of the following: oral reprimand and warning; written reprimand and warning; student probation; suspension or expulsion; monetary fine; attendance at a sexual harassment prevention seminar; suspension without pay; or termination of employment or appointment.
+A violation of this policy may result in the imposition of sanctions.
+Sanctions may include, but are not limited to, the following: mandatory attendance at gender-based discrimination, sexual harassment and/ or sexual violence awareness and prevention seminars; mandatory attendance at other training programs; oral reprimand and warning; written reprimand and warning; student probation, suspension, or expulsion; educational sanctions; restitution; suspension without pay; or termination of employment or appointment.